rikulo/rikulo-docs/stream/RSP/Standard_Tags/json.md

 > To generate a JavaScript object that can be used by third-party JavaScript library, please use [[:json-js]](json-js.md) instead.

-> Notice: [stringfy](http://api.dartlang.org/docs/releases/latest/dart_json.html#stringify) is used to convert Dart objects into JavaScript, so you have to make sure it can be serialized into a JSON string.
+> Notice: [JSON](dart:convert) is used to convert between [String](dart:core) and Dart objects, so you have to make sure it can be serialized into a JSON string.
 For instance, you have to implement a method called `toJson` for your own classes.